Give to Avila

 The annual Avila Heritage Day Celebration is held on the Avila University campus to recognize and show appreciation to Avila Heritage Society members.
 We also acknowledge the significant support provided by our deceased members.

-For more information about the Heritage Society, bequests, estate gifts, or other planned giving, contact Deanna Nelson, senior director of development - major gifts, at 816.501.2435.
+For more information about the Heritage Society, bequests, estate gifts, or other planned giving, please contact JT Cattle, director of development, at 816.501.3696.